≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-When applying for life insurance, you will typically be required to complete an application that includes questions about your personal and medical history.
+When applying for life insurance, you will typically be required to complete an application with questions about your personal and medical history.
 If you have been diagnosed with Chronic Obstructive Pulmonary Disease (COPD), the insurance company may ask for more information about your condition and how it is being managed.
 Some of the information they may request includes:

-• Details about your diagnosis, including when you were diagnosed, the severity of your COPD, and the underlying cause of your condition (e.g. tobacco smoke exposure).
+• Details about your diagnosis, including when you were diagnosed, the severity of your COPD, and the underlying cause of your condition (e.g., tobacco smoke exposure).

 • Information about your treatment, including any medications you are taking, lifestyle changes you have made to manage your condition, and any surgical procedures you have undergone.

-• Any additional medical conditions you have, as well as your family medical history.
+• Any additional medical conditions you have and your family medical history.

-• Your current and past occupation, as well as any hazardous activities you engage in as part of your work or leisure activities.
+• Your current and past occupation and any hazardous activities you engage in as part of your work or leisure activities.

 • Your lifestyle habits, including your diet, exercise routine, and use of tobacco or alcohol.